What to know about healthy and unhealthy carbohydrates

 • An 8-ounce glass of orange juice has 0.7 grams of fiber and 29 grams of total carbohydrates.

-• Result: That glass of OJ is a low-quality carb.
+• Result: The glass of OJ is a low-quality carb.

-Going back to our example, the GI of an orange is 43, while the GI of orange juice is 50.
+Going back to the example above, the GI of an orange is 43, while the GI of orange juice is 50.

 It’s important to note that the index works only in comparison to other foods.
-To predict how drastically a serving of something will affect your blood sugar, you need to consider the glycemic load (GL).
+To predict how drastically a serving of a certain type of food will affect your blood sugar, you need to consider the glycemic load (GL).
 That number looks at both the quality and the quantity of the carbs.

 To return to the orange example, the GL of an orange is 4, while the GL of a glass of orange juice is 12.